zahin-mohammad/ece356-project/server/readme.md

 - with mycli run `mycli -u root  --password password --port 3308 --host localhost`

 ## Database script
-- run `init-db.sql` to load up data and create the `express` user for the express server
+- run `init-db.sql` to create an empty github database and create the `express` user for the express server

 # Running the server
 - run `npm i && npm start`